2022 Legislative Priorities

 - Provides sufficient and timely funding to meet education goals;

-- Equalizes per pupil funding;
+- Equalizes per pupil funding for all program areas;

 - Provides a funding mechanism for transportation costs that reduces the pressure on the general fund and addresses inequities between school districts;